AkzhanBerdi/bad_dog/content/posts/how-to-learn-coding.md

 #### Projects and Directories

-Open your Terminal and create the directory, for your project with this command.
+Open your Terminal and create the directory for your project with this command.

 ```bash
 mkdir orange_project
 ```

-It creates a folder named **orange_project** in your WSL root directory.
+It creates a folder named **orange_project** in your WSL home directory.
 Projects are managed in directories accessible from your IDE.
 Look at the **VS Code** tool bar and choose the **File** , **Open Folder** it will drop-down the menu like on the picture shown below where you can choose any available directory.
 Let's choose **orange_project**.

 ![bad_dog](/img/img7.png)

 Creating new files should be as easy, but choose **New File** instead of **Open Folder** in the tool bar.
-Alternatively you can click on those icons to create the file or the directory, remember the word **directory** is just a fancy way to say the **folder**.
+Alternatively you can click on those icons to create the file or the directory, remember the word **directory** is just a fancy word for a **folder**.

 ![bad_dog](/img/img8.png)

-Let's create two files in our orange project, Let's name the first one as **script.py**, and it will contain the Python programm for fair orange distribution that we've developed in the Step 2.
+Let's create two files in our orange project, The first one named **script.py**, and it will contain the Python programm for fair orange distribution system that we've developed in the Step 2.

 ```javascript
 oranges = 5